-Up until two weeks ago, I was going to exercise classes two or three times a week and had been doing so for months.
+Up until a few months ago, I was going to exercise classes two or three times a week and had been doing so for months.
 Then, the viral pandemic shut down gyms and just about everything else in the United States, forcing (wisely, of course) me and a lot of other people who had become accustomed to exercising at a fitness center to work out at home.

 The good news is that before I started going to classes, I had been exercising at home for years, so I had a decent amount of exercise equipment at the ready.
 The better news is that I found a few genuine exercise experts with whom to speak about setting up your own ideal home fitness routine without the need for much stuff or much space.